 How to Set Up Your Google My Business Listing

-1. Log in to the Google account you want associated with your listing.
+1. Log in to the Google account you want to be associated with your listing.
 Don’t have an account?
 You will be prompted to create one in step #2.

 2. Visit Google.com/Business and click Start Now in the top right-hand corner.